ngkalaf/ngkalaf.github.io/research.md

 ### Refereed Articles

 <ul style="list-style-type:circle;">
+   <li>Rainey-Smithback, Sarah and Nicole Kalaf-Hughes.
+2025.<a href="https://digitalcommons.calpoly.edu/cgi/viewcontent.cgi?article=1268&context=feministpedagogy"> “Using Classroom Response Systems for
+Feminist Pedagogy in Large Classes.” </a>Feminist Pedagogy 6(2).</li>

+   <li>Kalaf-Hughes, Nicole and Debra Leiter.
+2025. <a href="https://doi.org/10.1177/10659129251336169
+"> “The Efficacy Gap: Resentment and its Impact on External and Internal Political Efficacy.” </a>Political Research Quarterly 78(3): 1007-1028.</li>

+  <li>Kalaf-Hughes, Nicole and Debra Leiter.
+2024. <a href="https://ideaexchange.uakron.edu/conlawnow/vol16/iss2/10/"> “It’s Not About Children: How Gender Resentment
+Shapes Public Opinion on Abortion in the United States.”</a> ConLawNOW 16(2).</li>

   <li>Kalaf-Hughes, Nicole.
 2023.  <a href="https://doi.org/10.1017/S1049096522001214">``Promoting Information and Visual Literacy Skills in Undergraduate Students Using Infographics.''</a> PS:Political Science & Politics.
 56(2):321-327 </li>

   <li>Kalaf-Hughes, Nicole and Debra Lynn Leiter.
-2021. <a href="https://doi.org/10.1080/21565503.2021.2010575">``Nasty Women and Bad Hombres: The Effect of Racial and Gender Resentment on Evaluations of Presidential Candidate Valence.''</a> Politics, Groups, and Identities.
+2023. <a href="https://doi.org/10.1080/21565503.2021.2010575">``Nasty Women and Bad Hombres: The Effect of Racial and Gender Resentment on Evaluations of Presidential Candidate Valence.''</a> Politics, Groups, and Identities.
 12: 1-29. </li>

+ <li>Kalaf-Hughes, Nicole, Jason MacDonald, and Lauren Santoro.
+2022. <a href="https://doi.org/10.1017/S1743923X21000015">``Congresswomen, Legislative Entrepreneurship, and the Basis for Effective Legislating in the U.S. House, 1973-2008.''</a>  Politics & Gender.
+1-32. </li>

   <li>Kalaf-Hughes, Nicole and R.G.
 Cravens.
 2021. <a href="https://doi.org/10.1080/15512169.2021.1921586">``Does a Wikipedia-Based Assignment Increase Self-Efficacy Among Female Students?
 A Qualified Maybe.''</a> Journal of Political Science Education.
 17(1): 862-879. </li>

-  <li>Kalaf-Hughes, Nicole, Jason MacDonald, and Lauren Santoro.
-2021. <a href="https://doi.org/10.1017/S1743923X21000015">``Congresswomen, Legislative Entrepreneurship, and the Basis for Effective Legislating in the U.S. House, 1973-2008.''</a>  Politics & Gender.
-1-32. </li>
+  <li>Kalaf-Hughes, Nicole.
+2021. <a href="https://doi.org/10.1080/15512169.2019.16945302">``Reaching Students with Low Interest: Subject Matter Interest and Perceptions of Open Educational Resources in an Introductory American Government Course'' </a> Journal of Political Science Education.
+17(sup1), 459-485.</li>

   <li>Kalaf-Hughes, Nicole and Debra Leiter.
 2020. <a href="https://doi.org/10.1017/S1743923X20000392">``That Woman from Michigan: How Gender Resentment Shapes the Efficacy of Stay-at-Home Policies'' </a> Politics & Gender 16(4): 983-990. </li>

-  <li>Kalaf-Hughes, Nicole.
-2019. <a href="https://doi.org/10.1080/15512169.2019.16945302">``Reaching Students with Low Interest: Subject Matter Interest and Perceptions of Open Educational Resources in an Introductory American Government Course'' </a> Journal of Political Science Education.
-17(sup1), 459-485.</li>

     <li>Kalaf-Hughes, Nicole.
 2020. <a href="https://doi.org/10.1080/07343469.2019.1666437">``Representation by the Minute: The Influence of Ethnicity, Partisanship, and District Fit on Legislator One-Minute Floor Speeches.'' </a>  Congress & The Presidency.
 47(1): 92-129.</li>

   <li>Kalaf-Hughes, Nicole and Andrew Kear.
 2017. <a href="https://doi.org/10.1111/psj.12208">``Framed for Compromise?
 The Role of Bill Framing in State Legislative Behavior on Natural Gas Policy.'' </a>  Policy Studies Journal 46(3): 598-628.  </li>